 Tickets and Working Hours

 Prague Castle is open to visitors from 6 am to 10 pm.
 The entrance to the courtyards is free.
 However, if you want to visit the Cathedral, Old royal palace, Basilica of St. George, or Golden Lane street, you will have to buy a ticket.
-You can find the information on the cost of entrance tickets and opening hours at the Prague Castle website.
+Information on ticket prices and opening hours can be found at the Prague Castle website.